Find answers to your questions about classes and registration, whether it’s your first semester at UT or your last.

 Find forms including request for directory exclusion, academic secondary opportunity petition, add slips, and more.

 Need to drop a class from your course load?
-Learn how.
+Learn how to do it and how it may affect the amount you owe.

-Learn how to submit an application if you need to drop all your classes.
+Learn the conditions to submit an application if you need to drop all your classes.

 If you’re trying to figure out how to get in a required class for your major or onto a waitlist, here are the answers.